II. Mechanism

 - Methylenedioxypyrovalerone (MDPV) is most common active ingredient in Psychoactive Bath Salts

-- Khat leaves are chewed by users in Middle East, South Asia and Africa for their stimulant effects
+- Khat leaves are chewed by users in Middle East, South Asia and East Africa for their stimulant effects

 - MDPV is related to pyrovalerone and alpha-pyrrolidinophenones

-- Inhibits Norepinephrine, Serotonin and Dopamine reuptake, resulting in increased neurotransmitter levels
+- Inhibits Norepinephrine, Serotonin and Dopamine reuptake, resulting in increased Neurotransmitter levels

 - Results in Sympathomimetic and Hallucinogenic effects